raspberrypilearning/puzzle-room/en/step_2.md

 You should see a scene from inside a spaceship.
 Several sprites have been made for you, and their positions have been set.

 **Choose:** Who's in the spaceship?
 Is it just one character or is it a crew?
-It could be an alien spaceship or exist in a future where cats rule the world.
+It could be solo mission from Earth, or it could be an alien spaceship or it could even exist in a future where cats rule the world.

 You can add as many characters as you like, but you need one character to interact with the puzzles you are making.